gmmorris/gmmorris.github.io/_posts/2015-08-29-turning-spaghetti-into-lasagne.md

 ## So, what have we learned?

 So how did we do it?
-Well, here are the lesson we learned, which also explain how we did it.
+Well, here are the lessons we learned, which also explain how we did it.

 ### First Lesson: Don’t sell a rewrite, sell a feature